 Steak tips are versatile; they work well in so many different preparations, so you’ll never feel bored if you keep some on hand.
 Here are a few of our favorite ways to prepare them:

-- You can cook marinated steak tips directly over the high heat of the grill.
+- One of the best ways to cook steak tips is directly over the high heat of the grill.
 But another popular way to cook them is to skewer your steak tips for easy grilling.
 First, soak your skewers for 30 minutes to keep them from burning.
 Preheat your grill and ensure the grill surface is extremely hot before you start cooking.
 Use tongs to rub the grill down with an oil-soaked rag.
 From there, you can grill your steak tips at a 45° angle on the hottest part of the grate.
 They’ll only take about five minutes a side, so rotate them 90° every two minutes or so.
 They’re done when they reach an internal temperature of 130°F, and they rest for eight minutes or so.